notofonts/noto-sans-nushu/README.md

-### 04.The look
+### 04. The look

-The mysterious look of the script for people unfamiliar with it created stories and legends or various degrees of craziness (language of women spies, witches, language from gods or supernatural beings...).
+The mysterious look of the script for people unfamiliar with it created stories and legends or various degrees of craziness (language of women spies, witches, language from gods or supernatural beings …).
 But, more seriously, it is obvious that women who created and developed Nüshu got inspiration from Hanzi shapes and features (they used what they could see around them).
 Many Nüshu characters are even sort of distorted Hanzi characters, along with many other non-Hanzi related glyphs at all.

 ![Comparison Hanzi and Nushu similar](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/04-comparison-CN-NS-similar.jpg)